klimentij/NerdQA/backend/skills/QueryNoteLoop/Query/prompt.md

 ## Your Tasks

-1. Reflection:
+1. Critical Reflection:
-   - Analyze the research history and the main question.
+   - Analyze the research history and the main question with a critical eye.
-   - Identify key findings, gaps in knowledge, and areas that need further exploration.
+   - Focus exclusively on identifying gaps in knowledge, weaknesses in current approaches, and areas that need further exploration.
+   - Do not spend time highlighting positive aspects or achievements.
-   - Summarize the current state of the research and suggest the direction for the next step.
+   - Summarize the critical gaps in the current state of research and suggest directions for improvement.

 2. Query Generation:
-   - Based on your reflection, formulate exactly {{$NUM_QUERIES}} new, concise queries for a Google-like search engine.
+   - Based on your critical reflection, formulate exactly {{$NUM_QUERIES}} new, concise queries for a Google-like search engine.
    - Ensure these queries target the same search intent but are phrased with maximum linguistic diversity.
    - The queries should aim to fill knowledge gaps and drive the research forward.

+## Important Guidelines

+1. Do NOT repeat any queries from previous iterations.
+This is crucial to avoid getting stuck in research loops.
+2. Strive to discover completely new research paths in every iteration.
+Think creatively and explore different angles related to the main question.
+3. Consider interdisciplinary approaches and unexpected connections that might provide fresh insights.
+4. If you feel that a particular area has been thoroughly explored, shift focus to less investigated aspects of the main question.
+5. Ensure that your queries build upon the accumulated knowledge while opening up new avenues for exploration.

+Remember, the goal is to continuously expand the scope of the research and uncover novel information with each iteration.

 ------